Royal Unibrew is a sweet Danish company

 Find at least two sources of information

 Stocks can be classified by market, whether they pay dividends or not, sectors, indexes and many other ways.
 Here, I’m only interested in markets (countries the companies come from – this can instantly show you if you can trust them, countries with poor economic ratings will also have riskier companies) and whether they pay dividends or not.
 Most of my portfolio is in the tech sector.
 Tech sector companies can be divided into bodies and souls.
 Bodies mean hardware like laptops, phones, chips.
 Souls means software, data analytics and possibly, cloud computing.
 Many companies deal with bodies and souls – Apple is mainly a bodies company with lots of soul stuff too (like iCloud).
 Each company has an EPIC or search code under which it is listed (up to 6 characters).
 Hope you can find them if you’re interested and follow the details yourself.
 I’ve only given brief information on each company and why, for the moment, I’ve chosen them.
-You should not tend to buy more than 10 companies for a private portfolio, though I've broken the rule.
-Fourteen are listed here alphabetically.
+You should not tend to buy more than 10 companies for a private portfolio.
+I started with over 14 companies for a portfolio worth about $150K, this has now gone down to 10.
 May be updated to reflect my connections.